 I have become very concerned about the growing anti-intellectualism of American culture and, on the other side, the very real hunger of individuals and communities outside the academy to engage in nuanced conversations about “religion.”
 Much of my most recent work outside the trilogy project falls here.
 Toward this end, I have written a textbook on comparison for the classroom and for interested professionals.
 I have written two books with extreme experiencers in an effort to reach the broader publics interested in abduction and near-death experiences.
 I have written a little manifesto on the future of knowledge in an effort to put the sciences and the humanities in

 conversation.
 I have worked with filmmakers on different documentary films.
 I have joined the academic advisory boards of two major think-tanks or research institutes, one based in Europe and the other in the U.S., namely, the Essentia Foundation and the Bigelow Institute for Consciousness Studies (BICS).
 And I have consistently engaged multiple publics, from various university and college communities on the academic lecture circuit, through professional journalists, to the blogosphere and various local Houston communities, including and especially the Jung Center of Houston.
-Each of these projects and publics are briefly described below.
+Some of these projects and publics are briefly described below.

 This is a next-generation textbook that teaches the art and practice of comparison as a vital and necessary skill in our modern globalizing world.
 By acknowledging up front and then working with the very real spiritual, social, and emotional impact such a practice can have on individuals through a model “initiatory” structure, the textbook provides the individual reader or classroom community that chooses to take up this practice with an effective map and a clear three-part process.
 The intent here, then, was to create a kind of “textbook initiation” that could guide, inspire, and challenge those who wish to think seriously about religious pluralism in the modern world, from the new student coming to these materials for the first time to seasoned professionals who seek to engage the comparative method anew.
 Students, journalists, medical, legal, business, media, and military professionals, religious leaders, social workers and activists, psychotherapists, or the simply curious—all of these were, and are, my intended conversation partners here.
 I am presently writing a second edition of this book, adding two more chapters, correcting errata, and updating the text to reflect the most current scholarship.

 This book is about a near-death experience of a Jewish woman named Elizabeth Krohn, who was struck by lightning in the fall of 1988 and subsequently experienced both a life-changing near-death experience and an entire spectrum of real-world paranormal effects, from the seeing of auras and a haunted necklace to precognitive nightmares about plane crashes and earthquakes.
 Elizabeth and I met at a public event in the Houston Medical Center, where we were both speaking in the fall of 2015.
 We became friends and eventually decided to write a book together.
 Changed in a Flash is in two parts.
 In the first part, Elizabeth tells her story in her own words.
 In the second part, I employ the critical, comparative, and speculative tools of the history of religions to make some intellectual sense of her near-death experience and its paranormal aftermath, much of it kabbalistic in structure and origin.

 This book is about the extraordinary experiences of scientists and medical professionals that “flip” them from a materialist worldview to one in which mind is fundamental, even cosmic in nature and scope.
 Fantastic stories pointing to the cosmic nature of consciousness are literally everywhere, from the global history of religions, through the modern near-death literature, to the popular cultural fascination with the paranormal.
 Scientists and medical professionals have tried to cordon these off by labeling them anecdotal or by declaring them hallucinatory or unscientific.
 But what happens when such epiphanies of mind happen to the scientists and doctors themselves?
 What happens when such professionals are “flipped” from a materialist worldview to one in which mind is fundamental, even cosmic in scope, nature, and intention?
 Welcome to The Flip.
 For an interview on these ideas, some wonderful new material (new to me, anyway) on the psychedelic revelations of the comedian Bill Hicks, and a discussion of why I wrote the book, see my chat with Katharine Shilcutt of Rice Media here: https://news.rice.edu/2019/06/03/stranger-things-kripals-newest-book-demands-deeper-study-of-stories-of-universally-shared-human-experiences/ The book was re-released in a new edition by Penguin in April of 2020 with this new cover.”